Effective Window Function for Lagrangian Halos: Relation to spherical collapse and the collapse threshold measurements

 The error arises because the argument above does not account for the fact that the particles coming from further away must have had higher infall velocities, and the naive application of the spherical model argument has ignored this.
 It is straightforward to include the fact that the initial velocities are perturbed from the initial Hubble flow in the spherical model analysis.
 But instead of doing so directly, we think the discussion which follows makes a similar point.

 First, define \beq \bar{ \delta }_{\rm Lag} = \int d \mb{x}' \delta_{\rm m}( \mb{x}' )\, W_{\rm eff}(\mb{x}'). \eeq This expression represents a smoothing of the initial overdensity fluctuation field centered on the origin (in this case, the center of the protohalo patch).
 However, the continuity equation relates the overdensity to the divergence of the velocities: so the average over $\delta_{\rm m}$ above is like averaging over the velocity divergence.
 It is this smoothed overdensity which should be inserted into the spherical evolution model.
 In this respect, $W_{\rm eff}\le 1$ in the expression above is a simple way to account for the fact that some particles fall onto the protohalo center and others escape; i.e., it is the motions, the displacements from the initial positions, which matter.
 The role of $W_{\rm eff}$ is to only count those particles in the initial conditions whose displacements will bring them into the final collapsed object.
+It does not do this exactly, because the particles which do end up in the final object did not have the average infall speeds, whereas the expression above is assuming they did.
+If the distribution around the mean is narrow, this will be a good approximation; otherwise, we expect $\bar{ \delta }_{\rm Lag}$ to underestimate the true effective overdensity.
+This is what motivates the last of our three choices in Fig.~\ref{fig:mfn_esp}: whereas using $\delta_{\rm TH}$ with $W_{\rm TH}$ and $\delta_{\rm eff}$ with $W_{\rm eff}$ are natural choices, using $\delta_{\rm TH}$ with $W_{\rm eff}$ is a crude way of accounting for the fact that if $W_{\rm eff}$ is picking out the particles with the largest infall speeds, then their associated effective overdensity will be larger than $\delta_{\rm eff}$.

-Previous work has shown that $\bar{\delta}_{\rm Lag}\ge\delta_c$ when a tophat smoothing window is used \cite{ShethMoTormen2001,DespaliTormenSheth2013}, so it should be no surprise that it is also larger than $\delta_c$ when $W_{\rm eff}$ is used.
-This shows explicitly why $W_{\rm eff}$ can be thought of as playing two distinct roles: it is both a fraction of particles, and a smoothing filter which should be applied to the Lagrangian overdensity fluctuation field.
+Previous work has shown that not only is $\bar{\delta}_{\rm Lag}$ greater than zero, but when a tophat smoothing window is used, then $\bar{\delta}_{\rm Lag}\ge\delta_{\rm sc}$ \cite{ShethMoTormen2001,DespaliTormenSheth2013}.
+Therefore, we expect it will also be of order $\delta_{\rm sc}$ when $W_{\rm eff}$ is used, and indeed it is (see \cite{LagBiasPaper} and Fig.~\ref{fig:scatter_dist_lognormal_fit}).
+This is the sense in which $W_{\rm eff}$ can be thought of as playing two distinct roles: it is both a fraction of particles, and a smoothing filter which should be applied to the Lagrangian overdensity fluctuation field.

+The analysis above suggests that protohalo particles are those for which $v/fHr \sim \delta_{\rm sc}/3$, a point we flesh out in slightly more detail in the next subsection.